Africa ahead.

 Caption (from left to right): Richard Amalvy, Chief Executive ; Jean-Yves Ollivier, Founding Chairman ; Charles Cozette, Public Affairs Consultant, on the Brazzaville Foundation pavilion during COP27, © Brazzaville Foundation.

-The stakes of the COP27
+The challenges of COP27

-The stakes of the COP27 for Africa
+The stakes of COP27 for Africa

 Solutions from Africa